embeddedinn/embeddedinn.github.io/_posts/2009-07-29-pic-microcontrollers.md

 <b>NOTE:</b> The IDE used in this article has been phased out by Microchip.
 However, basic techniques and architecture described herein holds good.
 {: .notice--warning}

 The first instance of this article originated at my [google site page](https://sites.google.com/site/vysakhpillai/pic-microcontrollers){:target="_blank"}.
-It was further migrated to wordpress and not this page.
+It was further migrated to [wordpress](https://embeddedinn.wordpress.com/tutorials/pic-microcontrollers/){:target="_blank"} and then this page.
 {: .notice--info}

 ## INTRODUCTION TO MICRO-CONTROLLERS